 "Your mother and I, however, foresaw the coming calamity and took steps to ensure your survival Kal.
 I knew the ancient scout ships were still out there.
 Left to rust on worlds we'd once considered colonising."

-Without giving us a moment to take in all of this information the hologram led us across the bridge, past the three-dimensional screens and on to a platform over-looking the large liquid filled compartment Clark and I had been enthralled by earlier that night.
+Without giving us a moment to take in all of this information the hologram led us across the bridge, past the 3D screens and on to a platform overlooking the large liquid filled compartment Clark and I had been enthralled by earlier that night.

 "What is it?
 What does it do?"
 I voiced, completely immersed on what I was witnessing, what I was learning.

 "This is a genesis chamber.
 Every scout ship came equipped with one.
 In the past, all Kryptonians were conceived in chambers such as this.
 Every child was designed to fulfil a predetermined role in our society as a worker, a warrior, a leader and so on.
 Zod had his own visions of the future, one that only included the bloodlines he deemed worthy.
 But Kal, your mother and I envisioned something far more evolutionary."